Batsuit: Armor

-During The Resurrection of Ra's al Ghul, Batman acquired an ancient suit of armor from Talia al Ghul, The Suit of Sorrows.
-According to its legends, it can impart strength and speed of its wearer but also would completely corrupt anyone whose heart and soul is not pure.
-At first, the Dark Knight was dubious of the legend, but eventually experienced an aggressive behavior while wearing the armor during patrols.
-Batman later learns from a member of the Order of the Pure, a splinter faction of the Order of St. Dumas, that the armor once belonged to a knight named Geoffrey de Cantonna, who massacred hundreds of people in an alpine valley in 1190.
-The Suit of Sorrows becomes one of the trophy displays within the Batcave, to remind the Dark Knight that he must be ever vigilant not only in his crusade against crime, but also himself.
+During The Resurrection of Ra's al Ghul, Batman acquired an ancient suit of armor from Talia al Ghul, the Suit of Sorrows.
+According to its legends, it can impart strength and speed to its wearer but also would completely corrupt anyone whose heart and soul are not pure.
+At first, Batman was dubious of the legend, but eventually experienced aggressive behavior while wearing the armor during patrols.
+Batman later learns from a member of the Order of the Pure that the armor once belonged to a knight named Geoffrey de Cantonna, who massacred hundreds of people in an alpine valley in 1190.
+The Suit of Sorrows becomes one of the trophy displays within the Batcave, to remind Batman that he must be ever vigilant not only in his crusade against crime, but also himself.
 The new Azrael takes up wearing the suit eventually.

-In all eight one-shots of Bruce Wayne: The Road Home, which sets after the events of Batman: The Return of Bruce Wayne, show that Batman, acting as "The Insider", has developed an exosuit mimicking Amazo's capability of copying metahuman powers, includes Superman's heat vision, superspeed which is labelled with SF as in the Flash's Speed Force, Martian Manhunter's invisibility, emitting a Green Lantern's ring's energy, a lasso mirroring Wonder Woman's Lasso of Truth, and super strength.
+In all eight one-shots of Bruce Wayne: The Road Home, which sets after the events of Batman: The Return of Bruce Wayne, show that Batman, acting as "The Insider", has developed an exosuit mimicking Amazo's capability of copying metahuman powers.
 There is a design flaw on this suit: it uses too much power to keep it functioning.
 Thus, Batman must only use it for a limited amount of time.
 Lucius Fox also supplies Bruce Wayne and his son Damian a pair of experimental jetsuit prototypes.
 They can provide artificially enhanced strength and endurance as well as short-range flight capability.
 The prototypes are considered too risky and expensive for operational military use, allowing the Waynes to utilize them for the family's Batman Inc. project.